-Mucormycosis is one such fungal infection, which leads to black dead tissue from which the fungus can be isolated.
+Mucormycosis is one such fungal infection, which leads to black dead tissue from which the lab technician can isolate fungus.
 It would need treatment with intravenous amphotericin B, an antifungal agent, and improvement of the diabetic control, if this is the underlying metabolic condition.

 Aspergillosis common in cancer patients

-Aspergillosis is to be suspected in a person with cancer who is on chemotherapy or otherwise immunocompromised when there is polypoid tissue in the nose and the sinuses.
+The physician suspects aspergillosis in a person with cancer who is on chemotherapy.
+But a patient may have immune compromise when there is polypoid tissue in the nose and the sinuses.
 There are several species such as Aspergillus flavus, A.fumigatus and A.niger.
 The specialist needs to do a biopsy and culture of this material and once confirmed as aspergillosis, wide surgical drainage and cleaning out of the papillomatous material has to be done in combination with intravenous amphotericin B (brand name: Fungizone), which eradicates this fungus.
 If the seriousness of this condition is not appreciated, this disease can be fatal as it will spread systemically (Ref.
 4, p.689).